ishimweegide23/SkillshareRwandaSkillShare-Platform/README.md

 # Skill-Sharing Platform

-A full-stack application for sharing and learning skills, built with Spring Boot and React. jwjw
+A full-stack application for sharing and learning skills, built with Spring Boot and React. jwj

 ## Project Structure